mudverma/winterschool/labs/lab2.md

 3. Now let's try to access it.
 We still don't know the URL to this service.
 Run the following command

 ```
-$ minikube service nginx-test-deployment --url
+$ minikube service nginx-test-deployment --url -n winterschool
 ```
 You should see a URL in output.
-Visit this URL in your browser.
-And you should see the ngnix welcome page!
+Visit this URL in your browser, or do wget on url if you are using virtual terminal.
+And you should see the ngnix welcome index page!

 ## Dashboard